-- 17.1 Some behaviour by a student towards another may be of such a nature that safeguarding concerns are raised.
-SMS will adopt a zero-tolerance approach to abuse in order to prevent harm to students.
+- 17.1 Some behaviour by a pupil towards another may be of such a nature that safeguarding concerns are raised.
+SMS will adopt a zero-tolerance approach to abuse in order to prevent harm to pupils.
 Safeguarding issues can manifest themselves via child-on-child abuse.
-This includes, but is not limited to: - 17.1.1 bullying (including cyber-bullying, prejudiced-based and discriminatory-based bullying); - 17.1.2 physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (which may include an online element which facilitates, threatens and/or encourages physical abuse); - 17.1.3 sexual violence and/or sexual harassment; - 17.1.4 causing somebody to engage in sexual activity without consent; - 17.1.5 upskirting and/or attempts to commit upskirting; - 17.1.6 consensual and non-consensual sharing of nudes and semi-nudes and or videos (also known as sexting or youth-produced sexual imagery); and - 17.1.7 initiation/hazing-type violence and rituals (which may include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element). - 17.2 Child-on-child abuse can occur both inside and outside of SMS and may be taking place whilst not being reported.
-A "one size fits all" approach is not appropriate for all students, and a contextualised approach for more vulnerable students, victims of abuse and students with special educational needs and disabilities may be required.
-Certain behaviours, for example, dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours and create an unsafe environment for students.
-In worst case scenarios, dismissing sexual harassment can lead to

-- a culture that normalises abuse and students accepting it as normal and not coming forward to report it. - 17.3 Technology is a significant component in many safeguarding and wellbeing issues.
-Students are at risk of abuse online as well as face-to-face.
-This can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography. - 17.4 In line with the SMS aims and culture of openness and encouragement to report, the Trust's Harmful Sexual Behaviour and Child-on-Child Abuse Policy should be referred to.
-If behaviour matters give rise to a safeguarding concern, either in relation to the alleged victim(s) or perpetrator(s) or, more widely, in relation to ensuring the safety and welfare of students and/or staff, the DSL (or a deputy) should take a leading role in decision making and the procedures in the Trust's Safeguarding and Child Protection Policy and SMS procedures will take priority.
+This includes, but is not limited to: - 17.1.1 bullying (including cyber-bullying, prejudiced-based and discriminatory-based bullying); - 17.1.2 physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (which may include an online element which facilitates, threatens and/or encourages physical abuse); - 17.1.3 sexual violence, which includes sexual assault, and/or sexual harassment; - 17.1.4 causing somebody to engage in sexual activity without consent; - 17.1.5 upskirting and/or attempts to commit upskirting; - 17.1.6 consensual and non-consensual sharing of nudes and semi-nudes and or videos (also known as sexting or youth-produced sexual imagery); and - 17.1.7 initiation/hazing-type violence and rituals (which may include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element). - 17.2 Child-on-child abuse can occur both inside and outside of SMS and may be taking place whilst not being reported.
+A "one size fits all" approach is not appropriate for all pupils, and a contextualised approach for more vulnerable pupils, victims of abuse and pupils with SEND or certain medical or physical health conditions may be required.
+Certain behaviours, for example, dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up", "boys being boys" or "girls being girls" can lead to a culture of unacceptable behaviours and create an unsafe environment for pupils.
+In worst case scenarios, dismissing sexual harassment can lead to a culture that normalises abuse and pupils accepting it as normal and not coming forward to report it. - 17.3 Technology is a significant component in many safeguarding and wellbeing issues.
+Pupils are at risk of abuse online as well as face-to-face.
+This can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography. - 17.4 In line with the SMS aims and culture of openness and encouragement to report, the Trust's Harmful Sexual Behaviour/Child-on-Child Abuse Policy should be referred to.
+If behaviour matters give rise to a safeguarding concern, either in relation to the alleged victim(s) or perpetrator(s) or, more widely, in relation to ensuring the safety and welfare of pupils and/or staff, the DSL (or a deputy) should take a leading role in decision making and the procedures in the Trust's Safeguarding and Child Protection Policy and SMS procedures will take priority.